 Can I send soil samples from "somewhere else"?

-It depends.
-The goal of the Sample 'Saarland project is to collect soil samples from as many places as possible in Saarland, but the HIPS scientists also gladly analyze samples from other interesting places.
-Unfortunately, we can only process soil samples from Germany.
+The goal of the current project is to collect soil samples from as many places as possible in Germany.
+In principle the HIPS scientists also like to analyze samples from other interesting places.
+However, we can only process soil samples from Germany at this time.
 There are international agreements, e.g. The Nagoya protocol, which makes it too complicated for us to research samples from places around the world.

 What is the sample-kit and where can I get it?

 The kit for the collection of soil samples can be obtained in the afternoons at the HIPS on the campus of the University of the Saarland, building E8.1, at the secretariat on the 3rd floor.
 Also some pharmacies in the Saarland distribute the sets, or we mail it to you if you fill in the form on this page.
 Clubs and schools can contact us to get sets.
 Included in the sample collection kit are lab materials to assist in clean sample collection and safe transport of the soil sample.
 There is also an already stamped envelope, as well as the sample guidelines and sample identifier, which helps us to register the entered material in the HIPS database and to assign it to a certain location.

 Can I also send the samples without the sample kit?